WFP-Doobelepers/wangshengfp.org/content/faq/baizhu.md

 ### **C5 - The Hidden Ebb and Flow**
 - *Increases the Level of **Universal Diagnosis** by 3*

-Unfortunately, the damage of the Skill itself is quite low, since most of Kaveh’s damage comes from his Normal Attacks and/or Blooms.
-This means that you won’t be getting much in terms of extra damage.
+Adds three levels to Baizhu’s Elemental Skill Talent.
+Another negligible damage increase for Baizhu on this Constellation, but his healing will increase slightly.
+Despite this, it’s not much of a big deal, since his healing will very likely be more than enough regardless.

+*Team Aggravate DPS Increase from C0:5.57%* |
+*Team Aggravate DPS Increase from C4:0.13%*

-*DPS Increase from C4: 1.06%*
+*Team Bloom DPS Increase from C0:5.69%* |
-*DPS Increase from C0: 102.55%*
+*Team Bloom DPS Increase from C4:0.14%*

-*Total Team Healing Increase from C4: 11.8%* *Single-Target Healing Increase from C4: 7.2%*
+*Total Team Healing Increase from C0:70.7%* |

-*Total Team Healing Increase from C0: 70.7%* *Single-Target Healing Increase from C0: 35.3%*
+*Total Team Healing Increase from C4:11.8%*

+*Single Target Increase from C0:35.3%* |
+*Single Target Increase from C4:7.2%*

 *Rating: 0/5*